 Alternatively, you are welcome to schedule a drop-off of your donation.

-- Drop-offs can be scheduled for Tuesdays, Thursdays, or Saturdays between 9am and 4pm.
+- Drop-offs can be scheduled for Mondays, Wednesday and every other Saturday between 9am and 4pm.

 - You will need to be able to unload the pieces with minimal assistance.
 We cannot guarantee someone will be able to unload the furniture for you.
 Please bring help.